richardsondev/seesaw-kit/README.md

 - `seesaw_bandwidth_receiving_bytes_per_second` – current inbound bandwidth
 - `seesaw_bandwidth_sending_bytes_per_second` – current outbound bandwidth

+Example Prometheus configuration and a sample Grafana dashboard are provided in the `examples/` directory.
+Adjust the scrape credentials and hostnames to match your environment.

 You can also use `run-pipeline2` or `run-pipeline3` to be explicit for the Python version.